Mexican Mangonada Recipe (Chamoyada)

 Should You Use Fresh or Frozen Mango

-Some people like to use fresh mango, and others prefer to use frozen mango due to the fact that it’s available all year long in the frozen section of the grocery store.
+Some people like to use fresh mango chunks, and others prefer to use frozen mango chunks due to the fact that it’s available all year long in the frozen section of the grocery store.

 I’ve also seen recipes that use mango sorbet.